hhy37/zkproofs/go-ethereum/README.md

-# GETH - GO ETHEREUM CLIENT (EXTENDED VERSION WITH ZKP)
+# GETH - ZKP GO CODE

 This package contains the ZKP implementation in go, to be used within geth